-Amazon drought may shift region from carbon sink to carbon emitter
+Amazon drought may shift region from a carbon sink to a carbon emitter

 In 2005 the Amazon experienced a “once-in-a-century” drought, only to be hit yet again with an even more intense and widespred drought in 2010.
 The combined emissions from the two droughts have likely been enough to cancel out the carbon absorbed by the rainforest over the past ten years said the scientists, who released their report last week, published in the journal Science.